|Major Groups > Puffballs > Calostoma cinnabarinum|

 Fruiting Body: At first appearing like a raised gelatinous egg or lump, with a translucent outer layer and a red inner layer; later appearing like a smooth or dusted pinkish to red balloon with a central pore, raised on a shaggy reddish to reddish brown stem that is surrounded by the deciduous, gelatinous material (often containing reddish chunks, as in the illustrations); finally appearing like a pinkish to reddish, perforated balloon about 2 cm across, atop a shaggy or even coarsely reticulate stem that is 2-4 cm long and 1-2 cm thick.
 The spore mass within the ball is white, becoming buff or yellowish at maturity.

 Microscopic Features: Spores 14-28 x 6-11 µ; elliptical; finely reticulate.

 REFERENCES: Corda, 1809.
 (Saccardo, 1888; Coker & Couch, 1928; Smith, Smith & Weber, 1981; Weber & Smith, 1985; Arora, 1986; Phillips, 1991/2005; Lincoff, 1992; Metzler & Metzler, 1992; Hughey et al., 2000; Roody, 2003; Miller & Miller, 2006; Wilson et al., 2007; Kuo & Methven, 2010.)

 "Calostoma cinnabarina" is a Latin error found in many sources.

-Calostoma lutescens has a yellow (rather than red) spore case, a longer stem, and globose, pitted spores; Calostoma ravenelii has a yellowish spore case with an elaborately ornamented pore opening, and lacks the gelatinous covering.
+Calostoma lutescens has a yellow (rather than red) spore case, a longer stem, and globose, pitted spores; Calostoma ravenelii has a yellowish spore case and lacks the gelatinous covering.